melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

 # Introduction to Genome Browsers

 Anticipated workshop duration when delivered to a group of participants is **4 hours**.<br>
-Note that not all exercises are expected to be completed during the workshop.
+Note that not all the exercises are expected to be completed during the workshop.

 For queries relating to this workshop, contact Melbourne Bioinformatics at:</br> bioinformatics-training@unimelb.edu.au.